ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage.md

 ![](attachments/increase-recorder-coverage-2/2-mx-names.png)

 You have to add this manually in ATS.
-To find the mx-name you can use, use the ATS Helper in your AUT.
+To find the mx-name use the ATS Helper in your AUT.

 ### 4.2 Adding an mx-name in the class of the widget
 You can develop a widget without an mx-name, for example, a navigation list with several navigation options:

 ![](attachments/increase-recorder-coverage-2/no-mx-name-listview.png)

-The ATS Recorder cannot record the options in the navigation list, as they do not have an mx-name.
-For the same reasons, the ATS Helper can not interact with these options.
+The ATS Recorder cannot record the options in the navigation list, as they do not have a mx-name.
+For the same reason, the ATS Helper can not interact with these options.
 The ATS Helper shows the mx-name of the complete navigation list, instead of the options:

 ![](attachments/increase-recorder-coverage-2/no-mx-name-listview-app-e.png)

-As the mx-name is always a class, you can manually enter a class in the **Class** of the modeler with an mx-name to solve this:
+You can manually enter a class in the **Class** of the modeler with an mx-name to solve this:

 ![](attachments/increase-recorder-coverage-2/mx-name-listview.png)

 ![](attachments/increase-recorder-coverage-2/mx-name-listview-app-e.png)

-As the options in the navigation list have an mx-name, the ATS helper can interact with them.
+As the options in the navigation list have a mx-name, the ATS helper can interact with them.
 In ATS you can *Find, Click, Set, Assert, and Get* these widgets with the standard Mendix actions.
 ATS can still interact with the options if you add another class as well:

 ![](attachments/increase-recorder-coverage-2/extra-class-name.png)

-You have given the **Class** an mx-name and not the widget name in the **Name** field, as the options of the navigation list do not have a **Name** field.
+You have given the **Class** a mx-name and not the widget name in the **Name** field, as the options of the navigation list do not have a **Name** field.
 Widgets that the ATS Recorder recognizes get their mx-name from the name in the **Name** field.
 For example, the navigation list:

 ![](attachments/increase-recorder-coverage-2/mx-name-in-name.png)

 For this reason, recording this widget is still not possible.

-With these tips you can increase the ATS Recorder and ATS Helper coverage of your AUT.
+With these tips you increase the ATS Recorder and ATS Helper coverage of your AUT.
 Good luck using these tips.